-- Discuss preliminary findings stemming from on-on-one interviews and focus group discussions with gender and/or development experts - Discuss and analyze findings from the SDGs Kenya Forum baseline study on integrating gender equality principles (especially SDG5) in national and county development plans in 3 counties across Kenya - Share good practices of working towards realization of the 2030 agenda for sustainable development, especially SDGs within institutions and in terms of broader stakeholder engagement - Identify bottlenecks of Agenda 2030 domestication more broadly, and CSO engagement more specifically - Jointly analyze SDG processes of integrated planning, monitoring and reporting on gender equality efforts - Pinpointing potential synergies and opportunities for joint pursuits of the gender equality agenda in Kenya.
+- Discuss preliminary findings stemming from on-one interviews and focus group discussions with gender and/or development experts - Discuss and analyze findings from the SDGs Kenya Forum baseline study on integrating gender equality principles (especially the Sustainable Development Goal (SDG) 5) in national and county development plans in 3 counties across Kenya - Share good practices of working towards realization of Agenda 2030 within institutions and in terms of broader stakeholder engagement - Identify bottlenecks of Agenda 2030 domestication more broadly, and CSO engagement more specifically - Jointly analyze SDG processes of integrated planning, monitoring and reporting on gender equality efforts - Pinpoint potential synergies and opportunities for joint pursuits of the gender equality agenda in Kenya.
 Workshop deliberations stemmed from plenary discussions, group activities, as well as the questions and answer session following the brief overview of research findings.
-Participants agreed on the following core conclusions:

-- Kenya has made significant strides towards the domestication of Agenda 2030 in national processes of the Government, civil society, development partners, and UN agencies.
-The challenge is now ensuring the same awareness and coordination gets translated to county levels. - SDG coordination mechanisms of various sub-sectors should be better integrated to ensure synergies.
+Participants agreed on the following core conclusions: - Kenya has made significant strides towards the domestication of Agenda 2030 in national processes of the Government, civil society, development partners, and UN agencies.
+The challenge is now ensuring the same awareness and coordination gets translated to county levels. - SDG coordination mechanisms of various sub sectors should be better integrated to ensure synergies.
 This is especially the case for some of the recent debates around gender data and analytics, multisectoral engagement, and innovative partnerships.
-Clear coordination mechanisms between KNBS, the Department of Planning, the SDGs Kenya Forum, One UN and other groups engaged in SDG implementation are needed.
+Clear coordination mechanisms between the Kenya National Bureau of Statistics (KNBS), the Department of Planning, the SDGs Kenya Forum, United Nations (UN) and other groups engaged in SDG implementation are needed.

-- Further efforts are needed to systematize Government and CSO experience of gender mainstreaming on the county level in relation to gender training, gender responsive budgeting (GRB) and sector-specific gender policies.
+- Further efforts needed are CSO systematize Government and experience gender mainstreaming on the county level relation to gender training, gender responsive budgeting (GRB) and sector-specific gender policies.
 Currently, the lack of gender policy at the national level means there is no guiding framework for the same at county level.
-This has led to different approaches on gender policy(ies) development and lack of clear approach to priorities, formula or standard to guide GRB in the counties. - The national gender machineries in Kenya needs strengthening in terms of - (i) budget allocation, staffing and resources, which would allow - (ii) greater synergies with county-level governments, - (iii) independence from donor-driven agendas, - (iv) further integration into national processes of strategic planning. - Development partners should invest in strengthening the women's movement in Kenya, recognizing the importance of grassroots organizations, the need for core funding, as well as flexible and continuous funding required for transformative shifts of gender dynamics in Kenya.
-Lack of proper, sustained funding means that the women's rights agenda is currently driven as a project function by mainstream NGOs and main International NGOs further creating a void and weakening the movement - Gender data and studies should be disseminated across the development sector to build synergies in terms of gender data collection but also effective analysis of collected data and its strategic utilization for programme elaboration and policy influence. - Civil society and the national Government should include humanitarian programming among its development priorities to ensure the humanitarian-development-peace nexus and strategic integration of humanitarian and development programming on county levels.
+This has led to different approaches on gender policy(ies) development and lack of clear approach to priorities, formula or standard to guide GRB in the counties. - The national gender machineries in Kenya needs strengthening in terms of: - (i) budget allocation, staffing and resources, which would allow greater synergies with county-level governments, (ii) independence from donor-driven agendas, - (iii) further integration into national processes of strategic planning. - Development partners should invest in strengthening the women's movement in Kenya, recognizing the importance of grassroots organizations, the need for core funding, as well as flexible and continuous funding required for transformative shifts of gender dynamics in Kenya. - Gender data and studies should be disseminated across the development sector to build synergies in terms of gender data collection but also effective analysis of collected data and its strategic utilization for programme elaboration and policy influence. - Civil society and the national Government should include humanitarian programming among its development priorities to ensure the humanitarian-development-peace nexus and strategic integration of humanitarian and development programming on county levels.